 Our corporate headquarters are located in Exton, Pennsylvania and consist of approximately 107,000 square feet of office space, of which we own approximately 76,000 square feet.
 Our lease for the remainder expires in 2025.
 Our headquarters accommodates our principal software engineering, sales, marketing professional services, and administrative activities.
 In addition to our headquarters, we own one other location in India, which is used for office space, for an aggregate total, including our headquarters, of approximately 107,000 square feet of real property owned by us.
 See Note 5 to our consolidated financial statements included in Part II, Item 8 of this Annual Report on Form 10-K for more information about our properties.
 We lease facilities in an additional 129 locations in the U.S. and internationally through our foreign subsidiaries.
-See Note 8 to our consolidated financial statements included in Part II, Item 8 of this Annual Report on Form 10-K for more information about our lease commitments.
+See Note 8 to our consolidated financial statements included in Part II, Item 8 of this Annual Report on Form 10-K for more information about our foreign subsidiaries.
+See Note 8 to our consolidated financial statements included in Part II, Item 8 of this Annual Report on Form 10-K for more information about our foreign subsidiaries.